- NSW RiverBank

 - NSW Wetland Recovery Program

 In addition, the Commonwealth Environmental Water Holder (CEWH) was formed in 2008 to purchase and manage water for the environment in the Murray-Darling Basin.
-Office of Environment and Heritage (OEH) works in partnership with CEWH to deliver water for the environment in NSW.
+Department of Planning, Industry and Environment (former Office of Environment and Heritage) works in partnership with CEWH to deliver water for the environment in NSW.

 This program invested $105 million, between 2005 and 2011, to protect inland rivers and wetlands.
 It was the first government program in Australia set up to purchase water for the conservation of wetlands and rivers.

-NSW RiverBank licences are currently managed by the Office of Environment and Heritage Environmental Water program.
+NSW RiverBank licences are currently managed by the Department's Environmental Water program.

 Riverbank was delivered according to a Business Plan.
 Part A of the Business Plan (PDF 149KB) outlined the vision, objectives and expected outputs of RiverBank and established the basic philosophy, processes and business model.